 Q.How do I cancel an order in Shopify that shows an “in progress” fulfillment status?

 A.Shopify substantially changed the fulfillment workflow in 2020, which removed your ability to cancel fulfillments within Shopify.
 This means that you cannot cancel the order in Shopify.
-However, you can still do a manual refund on the order, as shown in the screenshot below.
+However, you can still do a manual refund on the order.
 Note that having fulfillments “in progress” in Shopify does not impact Shipwire’s ability to reflect accurate inventory levels in the Shopify store.
+Please also ensure that you have cancelled the order in Shipwire.

 Q.I selected to have the “Carrier service” feature enabled during installation, but shipping rates are not displaying at checkout and I can’t see a Shipwire rate under Shipping Rates in the Shopify control panel.
 What is wrong?